RedRelay/YouTube-player-For-Facebook/README.md

 * Free & Open source : no surprise, anyone can easily inspect code
     * Any addon which ask for your permission to access facebook.com should be transparent with you
-* Very light : only CSS and native JS was used
-    * I am not able to minify resources as Mozzila fundation should be able to easily understand what the addon do to be approved
 * Advanced feature for better quality of life
     * When you load another YouTube video or Facebook native video, then all other YouTube video are paused
-    * Sometimes I am not able to listen on video play status, that's why you have a "Pause All" feature above your YouTube player
+    * In some case, for security reasons, I am not able to listen on video play status, that's why you have a "Pause All" feature above each YouTube player
+* Very light : only CSS and native JS was used
 * That's all the addon do !
     * No adverts
     * No tracking

 *I am not affiliated or sponsored by YouTube or Facebook.
-Theses trademarks are used in the addon name under a Fair Use usage*
+Theses trademarks are the property of their respective holder They are used in the addon name under a Fair Use usage*